 I'm not easily drawn to reading non-fiction books.
 They have to tackle a super interesting OR useful topic in order to put aside my fiction stories and invest the time to read about reality 🙂 And the book I write about today ticks both reasons - it is super interesting AND super useful.
 Before I … Continue reading How to Invest in Index Funds – A Practical Investment Guide for Anyone in Europe by Mário Nzualo (book review)

 Do you know that cozy feeling of meeting an old friend after a long time?
 That's exactly how I felt when I reading The House of Fortune by Jessie Burton, sequel of The Miniaturist (my review).
 What a lovely rendezvous!
-The House of Fortune in a nutshell The House of Fortune tells the fiction story … Continue reading Spellbinding sequel of The Miniaturist: The House of Fortune by Jessie Burton (book review)
+The House of Fortune in a nutshell The House of Fortune tells the fiction story … Continue reading The House of Fortune by Jessie Burton (book review) – spellbinding sequel of The Miniaturist

 Stacey Halls is one of the writers I discovered through a fellow blogger - Chantelle from Wild Library Blog.
 After reading her review of The Familiars, I knew I have to read the book ... and it was love at first page read.
-It's no wonder that I continued the journey with reading The Foundling, … Continue reading Charming historical fiction: The Familiars and The Foundling by Stacey Halls (mini book reviews)
+It's no wonder that I continued the journey with reading The Foundling, … Continue reading The Familiars and The Foundling by Stacey Halls (mini book reviews) – charming historical fiction

 Metronome by Tom Watson caught my interest because it is about an unusual imprisonment situation.
 From the description is sounded spooky, adrenaline-rushing, and totally captivating - it did not disappoint!
 Metronome in a nutshell Aina and Whitney are in prison, for 12 years.
-Their prison does not have any locks or barred windows, but a … Continue reading Not all that is hidden is lost: Metronome by Tom Watson (book review)
+Their prison does not have any locks or barred windows, but a … Continue reading Metronome by Tom Watson (book review) – not all that is hidden is lost

 Earlier this year I decided to start reading contemporary authors from my home country - Romania 🇷🇴.
 That's how I got to read The Innocents by Ioana Parvulescu - a book I received from a dear friend on my wedding day, when she (secretly) coordinated with all my friends so that each one brings a … Continue reading Childhood memories from the 1960s Transylvania: The Innocents (Inocentii) by Ioana Parvulescu (book review)